Spain moves to claw back taxes from gaming firms

 But the government - struggling with a stagnating economy and making deep spending cuts to hit deficit targets - contacted the major online operators last month to say that two historic laws that had previously not applied to them would now do so.

-Although the award of licenses is not explicitly linked to the back-duty, companies keen to secure the licenses are expected to pay up.
+Although the award of licences is not explicitly linked to the back-duty, companies keen to secure the licences are expected to pay up.

-Bwin.party digital, the world's largest listed online gaming company, said in a statement on Monday that it would pay 33 million euros ($42 million) after carrying out a tax self-assessment.
+Bwin.party digital BPTY.L, the world's largest listed online gaming company, said in a statement on Monday that it would pay 33 million euros ($42 million) after carrying out a tax self-assessment.

 Analysts at Peel Hunt and Barclays Capital estimated that Sportingbet would proportionally be harder hit and is likely to see a tax bill of up to 20 million pounds ($32 million).